 With any new reformation, it is always seen that the big giants always prepares itself beforehand for the blow, and the smaller business takes time observe these changes.
 These new reformations takes its own time for adoption just like implementation of new strategies and plans.

 These new effects will find its course with due time on various industries.
 Talking about digital marketing scenario, it is necessary to take note of the equalization levy or ‘Google tax’ directed towards foreign multinational digital companies like Facebook, Google, Yahoo, Twitter, etc from June 1st, 2017.
-While various sectors are either facing serious losses due to the implication of GST, digital marketing agencies in India are seen to be one of the least affected sector.
+While various sectors are either facing serious losses due to the implication of GST, seo Company in Chennai are seen to be one of the least affected sector.
 One can also say that digital marketing sector has seen an upsurge due to the implication of GST.

 Author Bio: Agam Chaudhary is a marketing consultant, with an extensive experience of over 10 years in the marketing domain.
 He specializes in digital marketing, marketing trends and strategies and provides valuable insights for the Digitalabs team, an interactive digital agency of repute.
 Contact him at email@example.com.